 Richard Brundage '81 recently played Ken Gorman in Neil Simon's Rumors at the Broward Stage Door Theatre, where success led to the role of Cap’n Andy in the theatre’s holiday production of Show Boat.
 He has signed to play lead roles in Noises Off, The Fantasticks, Sherlock Holmes: The Final Adventure, and a new play called The Unicycle Of Life at the Winnipesaukee Playhouse (NH) for summer 2013.
 This is Richard’s fifth consecutive summer with the Playhouse.

-Brendan Byrnes '92 most recently played “Munkustrap” in Cats, “Bill Ray” in On Golden Pond,.
-He has also appeared in Nite-Club Confidential at Sierra Rep in Sacramento, CA, The Screams of Kitty Genovese at the Theatre at St.Clements as a part of The New York Musical Theatre Festival, NYC.
-He also has a recurring role in the HBO television pilot Say Uncle and can be seen in the Disney film Enchanted.
+Brendan Byrnes '92 Brendan was in the Off-Broadway production of the new play, Pyramid of the Sun at the Hudson Guild Theatre, NYC, Nite-Club Confidential at Sierra Rep in Sacramento, CA., The Screams of Kitty Genovese at the Theatre at St.Clements as a part of The New York Musical Theatre Festival, NYC.
+He also has a recurring role in the HBO television pilot Say Uncle and can be seen in the Disney film Enchanted, opening November 2007.
 Brendan also had the pleasure of returning to PC in the spring of 2005 to direct and choreograph Brigadoon, the inaugural production at the Angell Blackfriars Theatre in the new Smith Center for the Arts.
-He most recently directed Charley's Aunt at PC in 2008.

-Jesse Cardozo ‘07 works for ShowMotion, Inc, one of the foremost scene shops in the industry.
-In addition to constructing Broadway scenery, ShowMotion also builds themed architectural interiors as well as automated platforms.
-Projects ShowMotion and Jesse have worked on are Jersey Boys (Broadway, Tour, Las Vegas), Rock of Ages (Broadway, Tour), The Marquee Nightclub at the Cosmopolitan Hotel (Las Vegas), Mohegan Sun: Casino of the Wind, and many others.
+Jesse Cardozo ‘07 worked for ShowMotion, Inc, one of the foremost scene shops in the industry.
+In addition to constructing Broadway scenery, ShowMotion also built themed architectural interiors as well as automated platforms.
+ShowMotion and Jesse have worked on projects including Jersey Boys (Broadway, Tour, Las Vegas), Rock of Ages (Broadway, Tour), The Marquee Nightclub at the Cosmopolitan Hotel (Las Vegas), Mohegan Sun: Casino of the Wind, and many others.

 Nicholas Cipriano '08 designed the lighting and stage managed a production of Dramma Sacro di Santa Giocondina, a passion play produced by the Pontelandolfo Italian-American Community in Waterbury, CT.
 A tour of the show through communities in New York and Canada is planned.